AUAP/AP2018/class05/class05.md

 #### Tasks for next week
 - miniEx5 - [Games with Objects](https://github.com/AUAP/AP2018/blob/master/all_miniex/mini_ex5.md)
 - Peer-tutoring: Group 4 / Respondents: Group 5, Topic: Conditions with sound and video files

+---
+#### The concept of Object Orientation (my own notes)
+-p.
+17: In OOP, "software is not broken down into either operations or data, but rather into abstract software artifacts, called objects"

+"These objects are designed both to manage data and to carry out operations"

+-p.
+18: abstraction: "capturing and focusing on the important details, while leaving out those that are less important"

+-> oop allows creation of objects that represent only a portion of the real world objects.
+It describes the "outside view" of an object, and not the objects inner workings, or encapsulated information. "

+-> p.
+32: "an abstraction is a generalization of an object which includes only those details necessary to define it and to differentiate it from other objects"

+-> "it retains only those details required for accurate description and identification of the object, but excludes all other nonessential information (Jia 2003)"

+-p.
+18: "an object in the world of computer programming is an entity with attributes that belong to and describe it"

+"These attributes can be actions the object is capable of performing, an interface to access those attributes and actions, and most importantly, a unique identity"

+"An object is a specific instance of a class, which can be thought of as a blueprint for that object"

+-each object has an unique identity.

+-"An object inherits most of its attributes from its class, but these attributes may differ amongst the object instances of that class"

+-the concept of state of an object..

+-p.
+19: "objects are able to both change states and react to state changes" through methods

+-"AN object's constructor is the actual method that handles the creation and initialization of the object" -> physically places that object into the computer's memory

+-Similarly, "erasing an object, and thus freeing up the memory in which it resided"

+-why delete object? free up memory and provide room in the system memory, potentially for the creation of other objects.
+"It also prevents faulty code from creating memory leaks"

+-p.
+20: "objects are instances of classes"

+-metaphor: class as DNA -> description of attributes

+-p.
+20: "a class is the concept behind an object, or the 'essence' of an object, while an object itself is a tangible entity with a place in space and time (or system memory) (Booch 1994)"

+object depends on class as "the object could not exist without the class that it is derived from"

+->"a class must be defined before the object can even be conceived"

+-adv of oo:

+1/ modularity -> break into smaller modules -> reduce overall complexity -> efficiency and workability -> reusability (creation of independent components, each with a distinct function) -> a/ opportunistic and accidental reuse -> for new project b/ deliberate reuse  -> with reusability in mind

+-p.
+24: information hiding -> encapsulation